fhiso/legacy-format/media-type-spec.md

 {.note ...}
 Splits are encoded in a way that intentionally looks like substructures, and parsers can be written that parse every line as if it were a structure, then un-double leading at signs, then remove CONT and CONC substructures by concatenating their payloads to the superstructure's payload.

-However, CONT and CONC are not structures: they cannot be pointed to, cannot have pointer payloads, cannot have substructures, cannot appear as records, and cannot be further specified by a GEDC Version.
+However, CONT and CONC are not structures: they cannot be pointed to, cannot have pointer payloads, cannot have substructures, cannot appear as records, and cannot be further defined by a GEDCOM-compliant specification.
 {/}

 ### Canonical serialization